 At the outset, any believer should be concerned!
 Are we called to minister undercover to the extent that we compromise the gospel?
 Are we taught to masquerade as psychic readers?
 When Paul was in Athens, a city full of idolatry and philosophies, “he was preaching Jesus and the resurrection” and boldly declared: “The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given assurance to all by raising him from the dead.”
 Acts 17:30-31

 Repentance and judgement are key elements of the gospel.
-It’s common to hear stories from Bethel where people are supposedly saved, yet the gospel is never mentioned.
+It’s common to hear stories from Bethel where people are supposedly saved, yet the gospel is rarely mentioned.
 Under the guise of not offending people, the students used different terminology to seduce those looking for what is essentially a personalized horoscope.
-What their victims would have received would have been no different to the psychic reader in the opposite booth.
-Sadly, attendees at this event who encountered the BSSM students would not have been offended with the message of the cross, which is the only message that saves.
+What their clients would have received would have been little different to the psychic reader in the opposite booth.
+Sadly, attendees at this event who encountered the BSSM students would probably not have heard or been offended with the message of the cross, which is the only message that saves.
 It’s the message of the cross that tells you God loves you unconditionally, but it’s also the message of the cross that lets you know in no uncertain terms how deceitfully wicked you are.

 Jim: “To reach the people at the psychic fair, we did not say Jesus, God, or Holy Spirit.
 Instead, we called God the “Spirit of Creation.
 Honestly, this already had me on the verge of feeling offended.”